VideoOrion: Tokenizing Object Dynamics in Videos: Experiments

 \subsection{Experimental Setup}

-In our experiments, we sample $t_v=8$ frames from each video for the Video-Centric Branch for VideoOrion, and set $t_v=16$ for VideoOrion$+$.
-And we sample $t_o=64$ frames from short videos and $t_o=128$ frames from videos longer than 1 minute for the Object-Centric Branch.
-We set $\theta_a=3$ and $\theta_b=2$ when extracting key frames to split the video with RAM++, which we find have the best performance, and the number of sampled frames for tagging is set to $n=16$ for Object-Centric Branch pretraining and $n=64$ for multi-modal instruction tuning.
-We resize and crop each frame to $336\times 336$ for CLIP and $384\times 384$ for SigLIP in the Video-Centric Branch, and we only perform resize to frames in the Object-Centric Branch so that the features can align with the masks.
-The learning rates in our two training stages are set to $1e-4$ and $5e-6$, all with a warmup ratio of $0.03$.
-In the Object-Centric Branch pretraining stage, the global batch size is $256$, while in the multi-modal instruction tuning stage the global batch size is $128$.
-In all stages, we train for just one epoch.
-VideoOrion is trained on $8\times$ A$800$ GPUs, and VideoOrion$+$ is trained on $64\times$ A$800$ GPUs.
+We present two variants of \textit{VideoOrion}: \textit{VideoOrion}, which uses CLIP (ViT-L/14) \citep{radford2021learning} as the vision encoder and Mistral-Instruct-7B \citep{jiang2023mistral} as the LLM backbone; and \textit{VideoOrion$+$}, which uses SigLIP (so400m-patch14-384) \citep{zhai2023sigmoid} as the vision encoder and Qwen2-7B \citep{yang2024qwen2} as the LLM backbone.
+We sample $t_v=8$ frames from each video for the Video-Centric Branch for \textit{VideoOrion}, and set $t_v=16$ for \textit{VideoOrion$+$}.
+We sample $t_o=64$ frames from short videos and $t_o=128$ frames from videos longer than 1 minute for the Object-Centric Branch.
+We set $\theta_a=3$ and $\theta_b=2$ when extracting key frames to split videos with RAM++, which we find have the best performance, and the number of sampled frames for tagging is set to $n=16$ for Object-Centric Branch pretraining and $n=64$ for MM instruction tuning.
+We resize and crop each frame to $336\times 336$ for CLIP \citep{radford2021learning} and $384\times 384$ for SigLIP \citep{zhai2023sigmoid}, following their implementations.
+We use a learning rate of $1e-4$ and $5e-6$ for the two stages, with a warm-up ratio of $0.03$.
+The global batch size for Object-Centric Branch pertaining is $256$ and $128$ for the MM instruction tuning stage.
+In both stages, we train for only one epoch, with $8\times$ A$800$ GPUs, for \textit{VideoOrion} and $64\times$ A$800$ GPUs for \textit{VideoOrion$+$}.